nmnguyen130/mindmap-frontend/docs/SYNC-ARCHITECTURE.md

 1. Check `isAuthenticated` — sync only works when logged in
 2. Check `isOnline` in SyncProvider
 3. Check `changes` table for pending items

+### Conflicts not resolving?

+1. Tap the orange "⚠ conflicts" link in SyncStatus
+2. Choose "Keep Local" or "Use Remote" for each conflict
+3. Sync will automatically apply your decisions

 ### Old data showing?